carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 * [Trainer Meetings](https://pad.carpentries.org/trainers): Used for monthly Trainer meetings.
 * [Teaching Demonstrations](https://pad.carpentries.org/teaching-demos): Signup sheet for teaching demos.
 This may be used to monitor registration for upcoming events.
-For making changes to the schedule, instructions below.(#)
+For making changes to the schedule, [instructions](#teaching-demonstrations)
 * [Instructor Training Etherpad Template](https://pad.carpentries.org/ttt-template): Structured template that may be copied and pasted to create an Etherpad for any Instructor Training event.
 * [Pad-of-pads](https://pad.carpentries.org/pad-of-pads): A list of our most commonly used Etherpads and other resources.